msolo/cmdflag/README.md

 # cmdflag
 Simple wiring for command flags that enables subcommands and shell completions.

+The heavy lifting of completion is accomplished using https://github.com/posener/complete. cmdflags just makes the API more straightforward for a broad class of programs.

 # An Example Self-completing Program
 A runnable example is included in [example.go](./example/example.go).